joepv/joepv.github.io/_pages/dishwasher.md

 ## Why I chose Node-RED

 If you read my previous articles you know I use the Fibaro System as base of my domotica system.
-Why do I make this smart energy system with Node-RED and not with LUA in the Home Center?
+Why do I make this smart energy system with Node-RED and not with LUA on the Home Center?

-That is because with the Home Center 2 I can not trigger actions based on events.
-You have to poll an API for new data, and I want the dishwasher virtual device to be instant updated.
+That is because with the Home Center 2 I can not trigger actions based on *events*.
+You have to *poll* an API for new data, and I want the dishwasher virtual device to be instant updated.
 Also I don't want to poll API's to much because most public API's like Bosch Home Connect has limits requesting the API.

 ## Prerequisites